 - Lilac Lemon Fizz Mocktail ~ The Merry Thought

 - Lilac 75 Cocktail ~ Holly and Flora

 - Lilac Water ~ Feasting at Home

-- Lilac Martini ~ Savoring the Good
+- Lilac Martini ~ Havoc In the Kitchen

 - Lilac Bees’ Knees Cocktail ~ Savoring the Good